iconfu/svg-inject/README.md

 ### Example using `options`

-This example shows how to use SVGInject with all available options.
+This example shows how to use SVGInject with mutiple options.

 ```html
 <html>